01 of 13

 02 of 13

-For more detail, use the Downtown Alliance's interactive parking map.
-This interactive map allows you to put a Salt Lake City address in the search bar and see parking options close to that address.
-Zoom in to see metered street parking spaces.Continue to 3 of 13 below.
+When navigating Salt Lake, start with an interactive parking map that guides you to the major parking areas centered around popular points of interest like Temple Square or City Creek Center.
+An interactive map allows you to put a Salt Lake address into the search bar to view the parking options closest to that address.
+You can also zoom in to see metered spaces and a street view.Continue to 3 of 13 below.

 03 of 13